infomongo/infomongo.github.io/_posts/2020-05-08-where-is-my-money.md

 ---
 layout: post
 title: It’s like they don’t really want to distribute the money
-description:  How to get you relief money, maybe
+description:  How to get your coronavirus relief money, maybe
 author: John Phillips
 categories: featured other IRS incompetence
 twitter-image: /img/get-my-payment.png